Skip to content

 10. Janmashtami Special Kheer

 No Indian festival food is complete without kheer and janmashtami is no exception.
 The popular kheer prepared during Janmashtami includes sabudana kheer, makhana kheer, chawal ke kheer and the list goes on.
+It is Janmashtami special sweet.

 The list above is not exhaustive.
 There are many other dishes like mohanbhog, murukku, burfi, fruit chat, dry fruits, aval and banana mix, etc., which are specially made during lord Krisha Janmashtami.